 Check out Nespresso's Original line of flavors to learn more!

-The Vertuo line is even more extensive than the Original one.
-You'll find many intriguing flavors:
+The Vertuo line runs even deeper than the Original one, and you'll find plenty of intriguing flavors:

 - Barista Creations has blends that make for exquisite coffee recipes at home.
 The flavors include Peanut and Roasted Sesame, Ice Forte, Ice Leggero, Roasted Hazelnut, Rich Chocolate, Golden Caramel, Sweet Vanilla, Sunny Almond Vanilla Flavor Over Ice, Peppermint Pinwheel, Bianco Forte, Bianco Doppio, and Bianco Piccolo.